 This course is designed as a continuation of the prerequisite courses listed above.
 This course will continue with emphasis in programming and coding.
 This course follows the ADE approved Computer Science Standards for Grades 9-12.

-If both of the above courses are taken, this will meet the third science or fourth math requirement for Smart Core graduates but will NOT meet honor graduate NOR NCAA requirements.
+This course will meet the third science or fourth math requirement for Smart Core graduates but will NOT meet honor graduate NOR NCAA requirements.